proPianist1124/minibrain_v1/README.md

 ## Todo
+1. Rewrite codebase to sveltekit
-1. Add `upload` to top of folder instead to provide better UX
+2. Add `upload` to top of folder instead to provide better UX

 # MiniBrain CDN
 > **We suggest using [Pinggy](https://pinggy.io) to host your MiniBrain Instance**